kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 // This would throw an IllegalStateException with message: "No valid transition exists from current state 'locked' to state 'locked'." executor.dispatch { smd.pushArm() }
 ```

+(The explicit `smd` reference will not be needed as soon as [KT-53551](https://youtrack.jetbrains.com/issue/KT-53551/suspend-functional-type-with-context-receiver-causes-ClassCastException) and [KT-51270](https://youtrack.jetbrains.com/issue/KT-51270) will be fixed.)

 ## More complex use-cases